-1. Core Curriculum: Your first 350 hours are spent learning basic fundamentals.
+- 1. Core Curriculum: Your first 350 hours are spent learning basic fundamentals.
 You will learn the fundamentals of haircutting, color, texture, styling, nails, and skin.
-Students are graded and evaluated using written, oral, and practical testing methods.

-Each week your attendance will be checked and must be 90% or higher.
-Should you be lower than that you will be required to repeat that week on the next rotation.
-You will not be able to perform those services taught in that week until you have repeated that week.
-South Dakota Cosmetology Commission requires students to have a minimum of 225 hours of core before they can work on clients.

-Once the Core curriculum is successfully completed you will add to our fundamental skills in regularly scheduled classes in cutting, coloring, texture, and makeup and performing services on paying guests.

-- 2. Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
+Future Professionals are evaluated throughout Core on the comprehension of these skills.
+Future Professionals must maintain an average of 80% attendance and academics during Core.
+They must also pass the evaluations with an 80% or higher to move on to the Adaptive Phase.
+The South Dakota Cosmetology Commission requires future professionals to have a minimum of 225 hours of the fundamentals before they can perform services on guests.
+Once the Core phase is successfully completed you will add to skills with regularly scheduled classes in cutting, coloring, texture, makeup, and performing services on guests. - 2.
+Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from the Core phase to Adaptive phase.
 Your time spent as a Protégé prepares you for the clinic classroom experience. - 3.
-Clinic Classroom Learning Experience: Your clinic classroom time from a minimum of 225 per stateboard to 1500 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
-This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - 4.
-Classroom Learning Experience: Your classroom time from a minimum of 225 per stateboard to 1500 hours is divided into six (6) areas: cutting, coloring, texture, makeup, skin and nails.
-You will dive a little deeper into esthetics with Skin Week class learning more in depth facials.
-Acrylic nail class, Lash Extensions, Lash Lifting are

-- also optional classes that will be available to you.
-Each area has an Learning Leader who conducts the different classes each week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - 5.
-Adaptive Curriculum: From a minimum of 225 per stateboard to 750 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - 6.
-Creative Curriculum: You will spend your last 750 hours at Paul Mitchell The School Rapid City in "high gear" by dressing, acting, and working like a true professional.
+Clinic Classroom Learning Experience: Your clinic classroom time of from 350 hours to 1500 hours will be tracked through the CourseKey Skills Tracker App.
+Learning Leaders will assist Future Professionals to grow their hard and soft skills through guided services performed on guests, mini classes, evaluations, and positive feedback.
+Guest artists and optional advanced and/or certifications may be added to enhance and broaden your learning experience. - 4.
+Adaptive Curriculum: From 350 to 750 hours you will enter a new phase of classroom workshops coupled with challenging practical services designed to continue building you into a confident professional. - 5.
+Creative Curriculum: You will spend your last 750 hours in "high gear" by dressing, acting, and working like a true professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.